j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-flink-using-java.md

      6. **Sink Data to Iceberg Table**: Convert the data stream to `RowData` format and write it to Iceberg tables.

-The `DataGeneratorApp` class is a well-rounded Flink application that demonstrates:
+The [`DataGeneratorApp`](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/java/app/src/main/java/kickstarter/DataGeneratorApp.java) class is a well-rounded Flink application that demonstrates:
-- **Data Stream Generation**: Using `DataGeneratorSource` to create realistic flight data.
+- **Data Stream Generation**: Using [`DataGenerator`](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/github_issue-417/java/app/src/main/java/kickstarter/DataGenerator.java) class object to create realistic flight data.
 - **Integration with Kafka and Iceberg**: Publishing the data to Kafka for real-time analytics and to Iceberg for historical analysis.
 - **AWS Glue for Metadata Management**: Integrating AWS Glue with Iceberg to manage metadata in a centralized, consistent manner.
 - **Resiliency and Fault Tolerance**: Implementing checkpointing and delivery guarantees to ensure the stability and reliability of the data pipeline.

-This code example aligns well with modern data architectures like **data lakehouses**, combining the best features of data lakes and data warehouses.
-It allows data to be processed in real-time, stored efficiently, and analyzed historically, all while maintaining flexibility, scalability, and cost-effectiveness.
+This code example embodies the principles of modern data architectures, such as data lakehouses, by seamlessly integrating the strengths of data lakes and data warehouses.
+It empowers real-time data processing, efficient storage, and in-depth historical analysis—all while offering unmatched flexibility, scalability, and cost-efficiency.

 ## Resources
 Jeffrey Jonathan Jennings.
 [Apache Flink + Apache Iceberg + AWS Glue: Get Your JAR Versions Right!](https://thej3.com/apache-flink-apache-iceberg-aws-glue-get-your-jar-versions-right-805041abef11).
 Medium, 2024.